Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 Digital SAT and ACT Transition Word Categories

-When it comes to transition words, we’re looking at three main types:
+When it comes to transition words, there are three main buckets or categories they fall into:

 I) Words that Continue